PixelCrank/TimeDevicesV2/content/stories/the-smuggling-of-watches.en.md

 # The Smuggling of Watches

 ## DESCRIPTION
-Many ‘Paris’ watches were actually made in Geneva and entered France illegally, often hidden in foul cargo like fish to deter searches.

-## FUNCTION
-Smuggling was an organised trade with insurable risks and large volumes.

-## HISTORICAL PERSPECTIVE
+For collectors, the typical Parisian timepiece of the second half of the 18th century was almost always made in Geneva, though signed “Paris” and housed in a gold case.
+Aristocratic women’s wedding baskets were full of them.

+A large portion of these watches entered France illegally: smuggling was not a crime but a trade.
+Risky, yes — but volumes were so large, and odds of success so well calculated, that shipments could be insured at modest rates against seizure.

+One method used by Geneva houses was to hide watches in dirty, foul-smelling loads — fish in particular — that customs officers were reluctant to search.

+The profits were so high that Geneva’s fishmongers even tried (unsuccessfully) to muscle in and establish themselves as intermediaries.

-Contributed to the collapse of the French industry in the late 18th century.
+This trafficking contributed to the collapse of the French watch industry in the second half of the 18th century.

-## INNOVATION
-Highlights how illicit logistics reshaped market balance and national industries.